photon-collider/personal_blog_svelte/src/lib/articles/2023-in-review.md

 ### 3 Key Lessons Learned

-**Avoid letting perfection hinder progress.** I’ve discovered that my perfectionism, despite its good intentions, hinders my growth.
+**Avoid letting perfectionism hinder progress.** I’ve discovered that my perfectionism, despite its good intentions, hinders my growth.
 For example, I cited this as [one reason](/blog/just-write-more) why I wasn’t publishing more blog posts.

 **Don’t be overambitious with side projects.** I noticed that I’m too ambitious with my side projects, aiming to impress others.
 As a result, I prioritize longer-term projects that I eventually abandon once I start feeling overwhelmed.
 Finishing up smaller projects in a shorter period can also be rewarding.
 These can help me learn fundamental skills that will serve me well for more ambitious efforts.